pytorch/pytorch.github.io/_get_started/installation/mac.md

 ### Python
 {: #mac-python}

-It is recommended that you use Python 3.8 - 3.11, with Python 3.12 being partially supported.
+It is recommended that you use Python 3.8 - 3.11.
 You can install Python either through the Anaconda package manager (see [below](#anaconda)), [Homebrew](https://brew.sh/), or the [Python website](https://www.python.org/downloads/mac-osx/).

-In one of the upcoming PyTorch releases, support for Python 3.8 will be dropped.
+In one of the upcoming PyTorch releases, support for Python 3.8 will be deprecated.

 ### Package Manager
 {: #mac-package-manager}